Dr4tez/sing-box4asus/Readme.txt

    2) The "Advertise router's IP in addition to user-specified DNS" option must be set to "Yes",
    3) In the "DNS Server (Optional)" fields for the devices whose traffic is routed through sing-box, "Default" should be specified;
   2.2 In the "LAN - DNS Director" section of the router's web interface, there should be no settings for the devices whose traffic is routed through sing-box.
-  2.3 The following block should be present in the inbounds section of config.json:
-    {
-      "type": "direct",
-      "tag": "dns-in",
-      "listen": "0.0.0.0",
-      "listen_port": 55553,
-      "override_port": 5553
-    }
-  This block is an inbound direct interface called dns-in.
-It accepts DNS requests on port 55553 from devices whose traffic is routed through the sing-box and redefines them to port 5553.
-The listen_port value does not necessarily have to be 55553, if this port is already occupied by your router for other purposes, you can enter any free 4- or 5-digit port instead.
-The override_port value does not necessarily have to be 5553, if this port is already occupied by your router or sing-box for other purposes, you can enter any free 4- or 5-digit port instead.
-  This block is present in the template of my config.json, downloaded during the installation of the script.

 VI.
 Script management commands.
 To start the sing-box script, run the following command in the router's command line: